Project-F/F.LF/developer.md

-This is intended to be a guideline to developers who want to do development on F.LF
+This is intended to be a guideline for developers who want to do development on F.LF

 # Architecture
 Let's have a top-down walk through the modules.